aurelia/documentation/English/get-started.md

 Well, we've technically got a navigation application now...but it's not very interesting because there's only one page.
 Let's add a second page.
 Can you guess how to do it?
 I bet you can...

-Let's display some images from Flickr.
+Let's display some users from Github.
 To do that, let's first configure our router for the hypothetical page:

 ### app.js (updated)